y-scope/clp-ffi-go/README.rst

   compressed with zstd.
 This file's path is taken as an environment variable named ``go_test_ir``.
 It can be an absolute path or a path relative to the ``ir`` directory.

-Why not build with cgo?
-'''''''''''''''''''''''
-The primary reason we choose to build with CMake rather than directly with cgo, is to ease code maintenance by maximizing the reuse of CLP's code with no modifications.
-If a platform you use is not supported by the pre-built libraries, please open an issue and we can integrate it into our build process.

 Using an external C++ library
 -----------------------------